British RoyalsFeaturesHistoryInsightPrincess Anne and Family

 First and foremost, we think of bells as something we hear and don’t see.
 The bells of Westminster Abbey now mingle in between the great soundscape of London noise and the busy restlessness of Westminster, blending the secular with the divine, much as they have done for…

-The Wedding Cake of the Duke and Duchess of Cambridge
+The Wedding Dress of Sarah, Duchess of York

 Read more